AnthonyCampana/base-apparel-coming-soon-master/README.md

 ### Useful resources

 - [mdn mozilla web docs](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Structuring_content) - I utilized the resource by learning more about the properties I needed to replicate the design given
-- [Stack Oveflow](https://stackoverflow.com/questions) - This helped me understand the properties and layout I need to the button and its effects.
+- [Stack Oveflow](https://stackoverflow.com/questions) - This helped me understand the properties and layout I needed for the button and its effects.

 ## Author